emmenru/DD2421/README.md

 the classification results for this scenario by changing classifier or, alternatively, manipulating the data?**

 Classes 0 and 1 are well separated but 1 and 2 are not.
-Perhaps a SVM with a radial boundary would perform better.
+Perhaps a SVM with a radial kernel would perform better.
 One could also try transforming the data to see if the categories become more separable.
 Or, one could use boosting, which implements weights that could adjust the importance of the points that are used to define the decision boundary.

 <h2>Assignment 4-5</h2>